flutter-ml/google_ml_kit_flutter/packages/google_ml_kit/example/README.md

 # google\_ml\_kit example app

-Demonstrates how to use the google_mlkit plugin.
+Demonstrates how to use the google_ml_kit plugin.

 This example app is not production code, its purpose is to demostrate some of the functionality of all the plugins under `google_ml_kit`.
 If you find any issue with it fell free to contribute.
 Pull request are always welcome.